 As release day approaches, the problems awaiting prisoners on the other side of the gate can be overwhelming.
 For years, they've been told when to eat, what to wear, and where to go.
 Now suddenly they will have to make decisions on their own.

-Thanks to caring volunteers, prisoners are learning how to be leaders in their communities and walking out the prison gates as prepared as possible for the challenges that lie ahead.
+Prisoners learn how to be leaders in their communities and walk out the prison gates as prepared as possible for the challenges that lie ahead.
 Prison Fellowship works directly with men and women who have graduated our programming, and join efforts with churches, para-church organizations, and others to support those leaving prison.

 Because the vast majority of men and women behind bars have struggled with substance abuse and other destructive behaviors, Prison Fellowship partners with Celebrate Recovery to provide balanced and biblical recovery programming.
 A natural extension of the goal to see prisoners' lives transformed and restored, CR is implemented at every Prison Fellowship Academy® site nationwide.
 CR also promotes Prison Fellowship's Angel Tree® program at all existing CR groups in the U.S., helping to make lasting family connections—and, in turn, a positive support system—that can affect a person's journey beyond the gates.

 Jordan Jeske's Story

 From growing up with a physically and verbally abusive dysfunctional family, to becoming a small business owner and welcoming four ex-prisoners into his house and life.

 SECOND CHANCE MONTH